Killer facing life term after being found guilty of murdering Hartlepool man Lee Cooper

 Luke Pearson, now 19, has been found guilty by a jury of murder and a seperate secion 47 assault on a different person.

-The jury staryed deliberations on Friday afternoon and have this morbning found Pearson guilty.
+The jury started deliberations on Friday afternoon and have this morning found Pearson guilty.

 He denied murdering 43-year-old Hartlepool man Lee Cooper in Stockton last year but has admitted manslaughter due to diminished responsibility.